Cooking Gorgeous

 Notes

-• Let the dolmas rest before serving.
+• Let the dolmas rest before serving so they hold together better.

 Nutrition